the-gigi/gigi-zone/content/posts/2024/02/in-search-of-the-best-openai-java-client.md

 ### ⚖️ Weighing the Alternatives ⚖️

 Alright, we can't use openai-java as is or wait for it to address the issues.
-What are the alternatives.
-Here are a few:
+Here are a few alternatives:

 - Fork openai-java and take of business ourselves
 - Use the official Python openai library from Java